 As far as the dinosaur era goes, one of my favorite rooms in the museum is the Mesozoic gallery, which houses a bunch of nice fossils from the Western Interior Seaway.
 Among them include the pterosaur Nyctosaurus, the large fish Xiphactinus, vertebrae and teeth from the Cretaceous shark Cretoxyrhina, a very impressive sea reptile Mosasaurus, and one of the favorite fossils for both my sons–a long display of a plesiosaur neck and skull that is embedded in the floor of the room!
 Every time we go my sons insist on doing the “plesiosaur walk” as we call it…in other words marching up and down the impressive length of this ancient sea reptile.

 Given that it was mostly underwater, you wouldn’t expect many dinosaurs to be found in Nebraska, and in fact although a few bones have been found, they are very, very rare.
-Nevertheless, the Mesozoic gallery at UNSM has a great Chasmosaurus fossil cast displayed in front of a beautiful mural of the Cretaceous period.
+Nevertheless, the Mesozoic gallery at UNSM has a great Chasmosaurus fossil displayed in front of a beautiful mural of the Cretaceous period.
 The gallery also has a very nice depiction of a dinosaur “fossil dig”, which displays paleontological tools and such, and highlights the state’s innovative “Highway Paleontology” program which for the past fifty years has helped paleontologists recover many fossils that have been unearthed during various road construction projects.

 The Chasmosaurus is not the only dinosaur at UNSM.
 In the Jurassic Gallery upstairs you can see three fossils from two iconic Jurassic dinosaurs–an Allosaurus adult and juvenile, and a very nice fossil Stegosaurus.
 The Allosaurus juvenile is the smallest one I have seen displayed anywhere.
 The adult fossils of Allosaurus and Stegosaurus are displayed in a manner that is now considered outdated based on our knowledge of how these creatures lived and walked, still they are impressive specimens.
 The Allosaurus comes from the well-known Cleveland-Lloyd Dinosaur Quarry in Utah and the Stegosaurus is one of only a couple Stegosaurus specimens displayed anywhere that are considered to be part of a species called Stegosaurus ungulatus.
 (The type species is Stegosaurus stenops).

-A few years ago the UNSM added a new exhibit with a lot of interesting ancient creatures called “Bizarre Beasts”.
+Several years ago the UNSM added a new exhibit with a lot of interesting ancient creatures called “Bizarre Beasts”.
 This exhibit had traveled to several museums before finding its permanent home in Lincoln, where it is a welcome addition in the corner of the main floor.
 The room focuses on ancient creatures that evolved unusual physical characteristics in response to environmental factors.
 There are displays of dinosaurs with horns, frills, plates, and other interesting physical features.
 Among the highlights: ancient sharks with odd adaptations for eating various prey; mammals with bumps, knobs, antlers; a variety of pterosaurs with teeth adapted for eating particular food.
-There is also a life-size recreation of a large, flightless “terror bird” from North America called Diatryma (sometimes referred to as Gastornis).
+There is also a life-size recreation of a large, flightless “terror bird” from North America called Gastornis (sometimes still referred to as Diatryma).
 This was the favorite “bizarre beast” for both of my sons: the skeletons they have seen are impressive but a fleshed out and fully feathered life-size creature is apparently even more memorable.